-- 3.1 The Education Act, 1995 and the Education Regulations, 1986. - 3.2 New West Partnership Trade Agreement (NWPTA) an accord between the Governments of British Columbia, Alberta and Saskatchewan. - 3.3 Canadian Free Trade Agreement (CFTA) an intergovernmental trade agreement within Canada. - 3.4 Canada-European Union Comprehensive Economic and Trade Agreement (CETA) a trade agreement between Canada and the European Union (EU).
+- 3.1 The Education Act, 1995 and the Education Regulations, 1986. - 3.2 New West Partnership Trade Agreement (NWPTA) an accord between the Governments of British Columbia, Alberta and Saskatchewan. - 3.3 Agreement on Internal Trade Annex 502.4 a national agreement.